reflectoring/reflectoring.github.io/_posts/book-reviews/2019-09-11-book-review-shape-up.md

 ## Conclusion

 I believe Basecamp when they say they're using the "Shape Up" way of doing things successfully to create their software.
-After all, they have spent years on tuning their workflow to come up with this.
+After all, they have spent years tuning their process to come up with this.

-I also believe that "Shape Up" can be applied to other software development environments if management is in on it (which is a common problem adopting any agile method).
+I also believe that - with some experimentation on parameters like cycle duration - "Shape Up" can be applied to other software development environments.
+Management must be 100% in on it, which is the main reason for process change to fail, I'm afraid.

-Even if you don't want to change your way of doing things completely, in the least you'll get some inspiration and some helpful tools out of the book - like using breadboarding for sketching user interactions or hill charts for monitoring progress.
+Even if you don't want to change your process you'll get some inspiration and some helpful tools out of the book - like using breadboarding for sketching user interactions or hill charts for monitoring progress.

 In conclusion, this is a clear reading recommendation for anyone working in software development, and perhaps especially those who are currently struggling to adapt to an agile method.